-- Writers should only bring stories they plan to revise.
+• Writers only bring stories they plan to revise.

-Your role as editor will be an important one, so we follow a few editing guidelines as well:
+Your role as a reader will be an important one, so we follow a few editing guidelines as well:

-- Stay focused on the story.
-Sometimes stories remind us of something that happened in life, but this is probably not the right time to share personal anecdotes (exception may be made for stories that are really short and funny :).
-There's usually plenty of time to talk between stories or at the end of the evening.
+• Stay focused on the story we're reading.
+Often stories remind us of other stories, but this is probably not the right time to share personal anecdotes unless they're really short and really funny.
+Generally, it's not terribly helpful to talk about published stories you may be reminded of either.